codingaslu/Voice-Vision-Assistant-for-Blind/README.md

 ## 📋 Overview

-Ally Clone combines cutting-edge speech recognition, natural language processing, and computer vision to create an intuitive assistant specifically designed for blind and visually impaired users.
+Voice & Vision Assistant for Blind combines cutting-edge speech recognition, natural language processing, and computer vision to create an intuitive assistant specifically designed for blind and visually impaired users.
 This thoughtfully crafted solution helps users better understand their surroundings and interact with the world more confidently and independently.

 ---